mlanza/ai-literacy/301/06-feet-on-the-ground.md

 There is a calendar shop, contact booth, and messaging kiosk in sight.
 ```

 The **model** anchors immediately on the calendar.
-To notify anyone, it first needs to understand what the 2pm meeting is — and who’s attending.
+To notify anyone, it first needs to understand what the 2 pm meeting is — and who’s attending.

 ```
 To notify the attendees, I need to check the user’s calendar for the 2:00 PM meeting.